-Mitzi Clark advises domestic and international corporations on a wide range of food, cosmetic, and drug packaging regulatory issues, ranging from US Food and Drug Administration (FDA) premarket clearance requirements for food-contact materials and local and state regulations concerning plastics and chemicals, to good manufacturing issues and regulatory requirements for food, cosmetics, and animal feed.
-Mitzi’s practice extends to the international arena, where she regularly counsels clients on regulatory matters in jurisdictions such as Asia, Canada, the European Union, Latin America, Africa, and the Middle East.
+Mitzi Clark advises domestic and international corporations on a wide range of food, cosmetic, and drug packaging regulatory issues, ranging from U.S. Food and Drug Administration (FDA) premarket clearance requirements for food contact materials and local and state regulations concerning plastics and chemicals, to good manufacturing issues and regulatory requirements for food, alcoholic beverages, cosmetics, and animal feed.
+Mitzi’s practice extends to the international arena, where she regularly counsels clients on regulatory matters in jurisdictions such as Asia, Canada, the European Union (EU), Latin America, Africa, and the Middle East.

-Mitzi began her legal career at Keller and Heckman in the firm’s Washington, DC office where she experienced firsthand the mechanics of US regulatory agencies.
-Recognizing the need for food-contact expertise on the West Coast, she relocated in 2018 to Keller and Heckman’s San Francisco office, which she currently manages.
-Since her time in San Francisco, Mitzi has helped numerous companies understand the nuances of various state and local laws and regulations, including California’s Proposition 65, the Rigid Plastic Packaging and Container Program (RPPC), and the State’s plastic bag legislation.
+Mitzi began her legal career at Keller and Heckman in the firm’s Washington, DC office where she experienced firsthand the mechanics of U.S. regulatory agencies.
+Recognizing the need for food contact expertise on the West Coast, she relocated in 2018 to Keller and Heckman’s San Francisco office, which she currently manages.
+Since her time in San Francisco, Mitzi has helped numerous companies understand the nuances of various state and local laws and regulations, including California’s Proposition 65, A.B.
+1200 on Plant-Based Food Packaging and Cookware, the Rigid Plastic Packaging and Container Program (RPPC), and the State’s plastic bag legislation.

-- Strategized the submission of numerous food-contact filings to FDA and its international counterparts, including those that relate to new bio-based materials
+- Strategized the submission of numerous food contact filings to FDA and its international counterparts, including those that relate to polymers, additives, and new bio-based materials

 - Negotiated the successful resolution of various Notices of Violation regarding consumer products under California’s Proposition 65